Loading Now

 Soil Preferences for Parlour Palm

-This plant, especially the parlour palm, grows well in a peat-based potting mix with good drainage.
-Using a pot with drainage holes is crucial to prevent waterlogging.
-Adding sand or perlite to the soil helps enhance airflow and drainage.
+This plant thrives in peat-based potting mix with excellent drainage.
+Use pots with drainage holes to prevent waterlogging.
+Adding sand or perlite improves airflow and drainage in the soil.

 Temperature and Humidity

-Place it in a warm environment where the temperature stays between 65–80°F (18–27°C).
-It also appreciates humidity, so occasional misting or placing it near a humidifier can promote healthier leaves.
-Bathrooms or kitchens are often ideal spots thanks to their natural humidity levels.
+Keep it in warm conditions between 65-80°F (18-27°C).
+It loves humidity, so occasional misting or placing it near a humidifier promotes healthier leaves.
+Bathrooms and kitchens work great because of their natural moisture levels.

 Fertilizing Tips